-COMM 380 Theories of Communication S odd (3 SH)
+COMM 380 Theories of Communication

 Serves to connect theories, systems and models commonly covered in communication and media studies to research methodology.
 Critical study of published reports in the contemporary literature of the field.
 Prerequisite: COMM 204H or Junior standing.